-One of the realities we have to face when writing memoirs is that memory is largely unreliable, according to Heather Ebert.
+One of the realities that memoir writers inevitably face is that memory is mostly unreliable, according to Heather Ebert.
 “What you remember about past events may be empirically false, but they can still be emotionally true.
 That doesn’t mean all of your memories are wrong, but go into the writing questioning every memory and assumption you have.”

-Here are a few of Ebert’s memoir research suggestions:
+Here are a few of Ebert’s research suggestions:

-- Investigate every story, fact, feeling, or vague inclination you have about your past insofar as it applies to your story.
+- Investigate every story, fact, feeling, or vague inclination you have about your past insofar as it applies to your account.

 - Look up anything that can be verified or fact-checked: World news, local weather, dates, places, events.

-- Revisit locations and settings from the past that you plan to write about.
+- Revisit locations and settings from the past that you plan on writing about.

-- Interview your family members, friends, and others who were around in certain eras.
+- Interview your family members, friends, and others who were around in specific eras.

 - Draft a timeline of your life by year.
-Writing about certain memories will also pull up more memories as you open the floodgates.
+Writing about a particular experience will pull up more memories as you open the floodgates.

 - Don’t invent or make things up — especially not anything that can be verified (see Frey, James: A Million Little Pieces).

-By deciding on a specific theme or a message early on, you will give yourself a strong focus that drives the story and what you do or don’t include.
+By addressing a specific theme or a message, you will give yourself an intense focus that drives the story and what you do or don’t include.

 “Your theme is the meeting point on which readers will relate to you and recognize themselves in your story.
 Your story may have several themes, but consider what you want the overarching point to be.”